eduardz1/MLPR-Project/report/report.typ

   == First Two Features

-  When we apply the Multivariate and Tied Covariance Gaussian classifiers on only the first two features, we notice that the accuracy decreases drastically. #text(fill: red)[TODO: why?]
+  When we apply the Multivariate and Tied Covariance Gaussian classifiers on only the first two features, we notice that the accuracy decreases drastically.
+This is to be expected, as we have seen in ]

+#v(100pt)

+#eqcolumns(2)[

+  #v(30pt)

+  @features-1-2[Lab 2 Section] and particularly in @scatter, the two features don't discriminate well between the two classes and the combination of the two doesn't help either.

   #figure(
     align(center)[